GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/InstallWin.rst

      * Documentation:  https://help.ubuntu.com
      * Management:     https://landscape.canonical.com
      * Support:        https://ubuntu.com/advantage
-    This system has been minimized by removing packages and content that are not required on a system that users do not log into.
+    This system has been minimized by removing packages and contents that are not required on a system that users do not log into.

     To restore this content, you can run the 'unminimize' command.